 Drawing on the quantile connectedness approach (QVAR) proposed by Ando et al. (2022), the key concern of this study is to examine spillover connectedness between AI and IoT tokens.
 Our study aims to explore static and dynamic connectedness between our variables of interest at the lower, middle, and upper quantities of return distribution.
-Our results indicate moderate levels of connectedness, which also remain asymmetric and subject to varies across different tails of the return distribution.
-We also observe that the connectedness between AI and IoT surges during periods of higher uncertainty, which signifies the need for proactive risk management strategies.
-Furthermore, our research confirms that AI and IoT connectedness system is more sensitive to the lower and upper quantiles than the median quantile.
-Likewise, the majority of IoT remain transmitters and AI tokens emerge as net recipients of return spillover from the system.
-Finally, our results of portfolio analysis indicate that AI and IoT offer both diversification and hedging benefits.
-Our findings suggest that the advantages of diversification might be more beneficial over the long run than over the medium and short durations.
-Our study makes significant contributions to academic literature, providing valuable insights regarding AI and IoT connectedness, dynamics of their exposure over time and portfolio performance.
-The findings may remain valuable for potential investors, portfolio managers and hedge funds managers to make informed investment decisions.
+Our results indicate moderate levels of connectedness that are also asymmetric and subject to variations across different tails of the return distribution.
+There is a connectedness between AI and IoT surges during periods of higher uncertainty, which signifies the need for proactive risk management strategies.
+Furthermore, our research confirms that the AI and IoT connectedness system is more sensitive to the lower and upper than the median quantile.
+The majority of IoT remain transmitters and AI tokens emerge as net recipients of return spillover from the system.
+Finally, results from our portfolio analysis indicate that AI and IoT offer both diversification and hedging benefits.
+Our findings suggest that the advantages of diversification might be more beneficial over the long rather than the medium and short runs.
+Our study makes significant contributions to the academic literature, providing valuable insights on AI and IoT connectedness, the dynamics of their exposure over time, and portfolio performance.
+The findings will be valuable to potential investors, portfolio managers, and hedge funds managers in making informed investment decisions.

 Keywords: Connectedness, AI, IoT, QVAR, Portfolio diversification.